State Historic Preservation Office

 The majority of sites in the National Register are listed for their significance within their local communities, but some are listed for statewide or national significance.

-Among the Missouri sites listed at the national level of significance are the birthplaces of George Washington Carver in Newton County, a National Monument, and Harry S Truman, whose National-Register-listed birthplace in Lamar is managed by the Missouri Department of Natural Resources' Division of State Parks.
-The 33rd President is also represented by 8e Independence home -- now a National Historic Landmark -- where he spent most of his life.
+Among the Missouri sites listed at the national level of significance are the birthplaces of George Washington Carver in Newton County, and Harry S Truman, whose National-Register-listed birthplace in Lamar is managed by the Missouri Department of Natural Resources' Division of State Parks.
+The 33rd President is also represented by his Independence home -- now a National Historic Landmark -- where he spent most of his life.

 Other nationally significant sites are privately owned.
 That is the case with the Simmons Stables in Audrain County, listed in the National Register as nationally significant for its representation of Mexico, Missouri's past as the "Saddlebred Horse Capital of The World."